 LAKE CHARLES, LA (KPLC) - With the latest local stories in southwest Louisiana, this is KPLC 7 News On Demand.

-To watch the latest headlines from 7 News at Six, click on the video to the right.
+To watch the latest headlines from 7 News at Noon, click on the video to the right.

-There have still been no arrests in an armed robbery that happened during the day at McNeese State University of Tuesday.
-Campus police say that two men robbed the victim as he walked to his car near the recreation complex Tuesday afternoon.
-The victim says that the bandits fled on foot toward Ryan Street.
-Anyone with information about the incident is asked to contact McNeese Police at 475-5711.
+McNeese State University Police are still investigating an armed robbery on the school's campus.
+Officers say that a man was robbed on Tuesday while he was walking to his car near the recreation complex.
+The victim says that two men robbed him and fled on foot toward Ryan Street.
+Anyone with any information about the incident is asked to contact McNeese Police at 475-5711.

 Lake Charles Police still searching for purse snatcher

 Lake Charles Police are still on the lookout for Christopher "Slice" Jenkins.
 Police say he allegedly snatched a woman's purse at L'auberge du Lac as she walked to her car.
 Police say that they went to Jenkins' home and he was nowhere to be found.
 Officers say they did find the purse.
 If you know where police can find Jenkins, please call Lake Charles Police at 491-1311 or Crime Stoppers at 439-2222.

 A town-hall style meeting is scheduled for Wednesday night for local commercial fishermen to discuss fishing regulations.
 The Coast Guard is coordinating with several other agencies.
 During the open forum, officials will address questions and concerns surrounding the local fishing community.
 The meeting will be held at the Cameron Courthouse on Rex Street starting at 7:00 p.m.